Offering the rarest of the rare, most sought after GREAT WAR RELICS.

 From time to time I may offer sales or discounts on items.
 The sales are for that item at that specific time.
 I will accept offers on all items unless a firm price is stated.
 I also offer fantastic layaway terms.
 Please contact me as it will be a case by case basis and designed to meet your payment needs.
 602-692-7158

-ATTENTION layaway CUSTOMERS: All Layaways are only refundable less a 20% re-stocking fee, as money from layaway instalments are used to purchase new inventory.
-ADDITIONALLY if a layaway refund is granted it will be paid back in the same instalments as the initial negotiated purchase terms. usually paid back over a 4 -5 month period.
+ATTENTION layaway CUSTOMERS: All Layaways are only refundable less a 20% re-stocking fee, as money from layaway Installments are used to purchase new inventory.
+ADDITIONALLY if a layaway refund is granted it will be paid back in the same Installments as the initial negotiated purchase terms. usually paid back over a 4 -5 month period.
 As with the 5 day refund policy, we are resellers so need to buy and sell quickly so all sale monies are used quickly for new unique relic purchases.
 So again, please be sure you want the item initially.

 FIREARMS / ORDNANCE